gealvarado/oas_webservices/README.md

 # oas_webservices

-This repository contains examples and sample code related to using Oracle Analytics Server and Oracle Analytics Cloud Web Services.
+This repository contains examples and sample code related to using Oracle Analytics Server and Oracle Analytics Cloud Web Services using Python.

 All examples utilize [Zeep](https://docs.python-zeep.org/en/master/) as the SOAP client.
 Please consult the Zeep documentation if you have questions about how to use this library.